CN-TU/cocoa-qdisc/README.md

 # cocoa-qdisc
 CN contact: Maximilian Bachl

-Cocoa is qdisc which maximizes throughput for each flow while keeping the buffer minimal.
+Cocoa is a qdisc which maximizes throughput for each flow while keeping the buffer minimal.
 ## Building
 To compile the kernel module run